Minipada/ros2_data_collection/doc/src/dc/destinations/flb_files_metrics.md

 It loads a Fluent Bit plugin we wrote ourselves to do this task, located in the fluent_bit_plugins package.

-It creates a table on the database (currently PostgresSQL only) to store each file status.
+It creates a table on the database (currently PostgreSQL only) to store each file status.

 ```mermaid
 erDiagram